Etsy's Stock Is Not Ready For The Post-COVID-19 World (NASDAQ:ETSY)

 - Etsy is experiencing a pull-forward of Q4 holiday spend during Q3.
 The COVID-19 crisis is putting pressure on supply chains and parcel deliveries, which is why customers are anticipating delivery delays by buying their holiday goods earlier:

 So, we look at keywords and we are seeing that purchases related to holiday shopping keywords things like for example, tree ornaments, are in fact happening a little bit earlier, this October than they were last October year.
-So we do see a holiday shift happening earlier in October than before."
+So we do see a holiday shift happening earlier in October than before." ~ Josh Silverman, CEO Etsy.

 This list does not even include Etsy's biggest headwind, which is the big tech, as elaborated in my previous article.